|

 Hair Loss

-Traditionally hair loss is a condition associated with men, however it is a reality for an astonishing number of women as well.
-Particularly during menopause when hormones are thrown out of balance in the body, hair loss is an unfortunately common reality.
-Oftentimes this is one of the first symptoms of menopause that a woman notices.
-Hair loss can be one of the more depressing symptoms of menopause, as a woman´s hair is associated with her femininity, sexuality, and individual sense of style.
+Hair loss is a condition traditionally associated with men.
+However, many women experience it as well, particularly during times of hormonal imbalance, such as menopause.
+Often, this is one of the first symptoms of menopause that a woman notices.
+Hair loss can be one of the more disappointing symptoms of menopause, as a woman's hair is associated with her femininity, sexuality, and individual sense of style.

-Fortunately, through learning more about how and why it occurs, it is possible to treat it.
-Keep reading to learn more about hair loss as it occurs in menopause, why it happens, and how to treat it.
+Fortunately, through learning more about how and why it occurs, it is possible to treat hair loss.
+Keep reading to find out more about hair loss as it occurs in menopause, why it happens, and how to treat it.

 About Hair Loss

-The average head contains approximately 100,000 hairs at any given time.
-Hair is formed from keratin, a protein that also forms the nails and outer layer of skin.
-Above the surface, the part that is brushed and styled, each strand of hair is actually dead tissue secreted by hair follicles which exist below the scalp´s surface.
+The average head has approximately 100,000 hairs at any given time.
+Hair is made primarily of keratin, a protein that also forms the nails and outer layer of skin.
+Above the surface of the scalp, the part that is brushed and styled, each strand of hair is actually dead tissue that comes from hair follicles, which exist below the scalp's surface.
 This visible section is called the hair shaft.

-Hair remains on the head for a length of time between 2 and 6 years, during which it is continually growing.
-This growing phase is known as the time of anagen.
-By contrast, there is also a resting phase known as telogen, about 3 months in duration, in which the hair stops growing, after which it generally falls out, creating hair loss.
+Hair remains on the head for a length of time between two and six years, during which time it grows continually.
+This growing phase is known as anagen.
+By contrast, there is also a resting phase known as telogen, about three months in duration, in which the hair stops growing and ultimately falls out.

-It is normal to lose 50-100 hairs each day.
+It is normal to lose 50 - 100 hairs each day.
 These are constantly regenerated by the hair follicles.
-However due to various reasons, it is possible for a far greater hair loss to occur, particularly in women undergoing the transition of menopause.
+However, it is possible for a far greater loss of hair occur, particularly in perimenopausal women.

-As some degree of hair loss is normal, it may be difficult to ascertain whether or not the amount of hair being shed is to a degree that warrants concern.
+As some degree of hair loss is normal, it may be difficult to determine what level of hair loss warrants concern.
 The following are some of the most commons symptoms of hair loss in menopause:

-• Hair falls out in large clumps when washing it.
+• Hair falling out in large clumps when shampooing

-• Large snarls of hair appear in brush or comb.
+• Large snarls of hair appearing in the brush or comb

-• Small bald patches appear on the scalp.
+• Small bald patches appearing on the scalp

-If experiencing these symptoms, it is likely that hair loss has reached the point of being a problem.
-Click on the following link for more information about hair loss during menopause, or continue reading to learn more about specific causes for hair loss during menopause.
+If a woman is experiencing these symptoms, it is likely that hair loss is beyond the normal amount.
+Click on the following link for more information about the specific types of hair loss during menopause, or continue reading to learn more about the causes of hair loss during menopause.

 Causes of Hair Loss

-Hair loss during menopause is usually a direct effect of fluctuating hormone levels.
+Hair loss during menopause is usually a direct result of fluctuating hormone levels.
 Two main hormones are involved in hair growth: estrogen and testosterone.
-In estrogenic alopecia, the most common type of hair loss for menopausal women, this loss is directly attributed to a fall in estrogen levels.
-Estrogen helps hair grow faster, and stay on the head for a longer duration, leading to thicker, healthier hair.
+In estrogenic alopecia, the most common type of hair loss in menopausal women, hair loss is directly attributed to declining estrogen levels.
+Estrogen helps hair grow faster and stay on the head longer, leading to thicker, healthier hair.

-It is not only hormones that can cause a decrease in hair production during menopause however.
-There are a number of other causes that can lead to hair loss.
+It is not only hormones that can cause a decrease in hair production during menopause; there are also several other causes that can lead to hair loss.
 Keep reading to learn more about other less common causes of hair loss.

-While for menopausal women the cause of hair loss almost always is at least partially hormonal, there are many other causes that may also play a role in hair loss during menopause; including medical, psychological, or lifestyle triggers.
+For menopausal women, hormones typically contribute at least some to hair loss.
+However, there are many other factors that may also play a role in hair loss during menopause, including medical, psychological, or lifestyle triggers.

 Medical Causes